 Invasive plant species compete with native species for moisture, sunlight, nutrients, and space.

-Because of invasive plant species’ ability to adapt and thrive in new environments, they displace and alter the environment of native plant species.
+Because invasive plant species can adapt and thrive in new environments, they displace alternative plants’ environments.
 This can lead to degraded wildlife habitats, reduced water quality, and even increased soil erosion.

 Since many invasive species are not consumed by wildlife, it also increases the pressure on native plants for grazing.